xistext/terrainserver/readme.md

-This is a terrain client/server demo is implemented using the Castle Game Engine and Indy libraries and builds with Lazarus/FPC though it should build with Delphi.
+This is terrain client/server demo is implemented using the Castle Game Engine and Indy libraries and builds with Lazarus/FPC and should build with Delphi.
 You will need to download and install the current versions of these in order to build.
 <p>